xemerald/palert2ew/README.md

 - ServerIP: The server IP address of Palert server under mode 0.
 - ServerPort: The server port of Palert server under mode 0.

-By the way, you can ignore the parameters, ServerIP & ServerPort when switching to the mode 1.
+By the way, **you can skip the parameters, ServerIP & ServerPort when switching to the mode 1.**

 ### MySQL server information